awslabs/ec2-spot-workshops/content/010_prerequisites/at_an_aws_validaterole.md

 hidden: true
 ---

-The output assumed-role name should contain:
+The output assumed-role name should contain

 ```
 TeamRole
 ```